dhershman1/octoris/notes/middleware.md

 There's a few questions we need to answer with middleware:

-## Via utils and within methods

-This leads me to another option what if we applied middleware to our methods on the route level?
-Or well gave the _ability_ too!
+## Engine

+The engine idea currently looks a little like this, using the "use" util

+> **Note** This may be moved to the `octoris/middleware` if the need for more functionality in this area grows

 ```js
 const { route, static } = require('octoris/router')